RezaQaedi/AspNetSpaSample/README.md

 # AspNetSpaSample
-asp.net core as identity server Hosting angular app for loging and register page
+asp.net core as identity server Hosting angular app for login and register page